Solar Energy Explained

 Solar energy is the most clean and viable alternative to fossil fuels.
-Light from the sun contains energy that has fueled life on Earth for its whole life.
-Usually, the energy from the sun turns into heat, but by using silicon, people are able to convert that energy into electricity.
+Light from the sun contains energy that has fueled life on Earth since the beginning of time.
+Usually, the energy from the sun turns into heat but by utilizing the special properties of silicon people are able to convert that energy into electricity.

 Further predictions by expert engineers also say that in 20 years, solar power will be able to produce all the energy needed to meet the needs of the whole planet!
 This idea is very feasible when considering that there is 10,000 times the amount of sunlight than is needed by the whole world.
 With the advent of nano-engineered cells, the efficiency of going solar will be tremendous on a worldwide scale.
 Imagining a world without smog-ridden factories is quite achievable through the use of solar energy.

-As of right now, an efficiently run home running on solar energy can produce between 75 to 100% of its energy use.
-On sunny days, your system may produce more than you use.
-In Maryland, your utility company is required credit you for the excess generation.
-You dip into this credit on less-sunny days or at night, and may carry excess credit over for up to 12 months.
+As of right now, an energy efficient home that is utilizing solar energy can produce more than 100% of its energy use!
+In Maryland, your utility company is required to credit you for the excess generation.
+You dip into this credit on less-sunny days or at night and may carry the excess credit forward for up to 12 months.
+After that 12 months, if the amount of energy you have on their grid is worth at least $25, you will receive a check from your utility!